 The radiation oncology team will instruct patients who receive internal radiation about how long and in what situations it is OK for patients to be near others.

 The body clears itself of the medications through body fluids such as urine or stool, so this means avoiding contact with these body fluids.
-If you are cleaning up the body fluids of a chemotherapy patient, wear gloves and wash your hands afterward.
+If you are cleaning up the body fluids of a chemotherapy patient, wear gloves and wash your hands afterward, she advises.

 Kissing and more intimate physical contact is perfectly fine.
-Male chemo patients, however, should use a condom for the first 48 hours after a chemo treatment.
+Male chemo patients, however, should use a condom for the first 48 hours after a chemo treatment, she notes.